Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

 \subsection{Game-theoretic semantics}

 A strategy for a player $\pl\in\{\text{\bf A},\text{\bf E}\}$ will be defined below to be a function on game positions; in positions where the player $\pl$ is not required to make a move, the strategy of $\pl$ will output a special value ``$\void$", the meaning of which is `any possible value'.
-We will occasionally also use $\void$ for some other functions when the output is not relevant, e.g., when defining a winning strategy, we may assign $\void$ for losing positions, or sometimes assign any ordinal value to a timer.
+We will also use $\void$ for some other functions when the output is not relevant, e.g., when defining a winning strategy, we may assign $\void$ for losing positions.

 \begin{definition} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game and $\pl\in\{\text{\bf A},\text{\bf E}\}$. \defstyle{A~strategy for the player ${\pl}$ in $\mathbf{G}$} is a function $\sigma_{\pl}$ whose domain is $\St$ and whose range is specified below.